ammar-tanwar/bloglearnbay/posts/reliable-sources-to-understand-about-data-science.md

 Before starting with the book, a good understanding of calculus (linear algebra, vector functions, and gradients) may be required.
 This is probably a great book for beginners to get acquainted with most machine-learning coding demands.

-#### <a href="https://www.amazon.in/Machine-Learning-Python-Cookbook-Chris/dp/1491989386" target="_blank">3.
+#### <a href="https://www.amazon.in/Machine-Learning-Python-Cookbook-Chris/dp/1491989386" target="_blank" rel="nofollow">3.
 Machine Learning with Python Cookbook</a>

 Another book focused on machine learning, deep learning, and data science.
 The book uses Python to teach the topics in detail.
 It has some well-explained examples to show the practical applications of the concepts in real-world situations.

-It starts with common topics for learners, such as KNN, <a hef="https://blog.learnbay.co/linear-regression-in-machine-learning" target="_blank">linear regression</a>, etc. It then dives into deep learning concepts such as neural networks.
+It starts with common topics for learners, such as KNN, <a href="https://blog.learnbay.co/linear-regression-in-machine-learning" target="_blank">linear regression</a>, etc. It then dives into deep learning concepts such as neural networks.

 ## General Thoughts